 - Signed residential lease agreement for property within the District

-- Family Living with Family:
+- Family Living with an In-District Family Member:

 - Foster Children